-There are 6 basic steps that need to be followed in order to develop an all encompassing and successful project risk management plan.
+Six basic steps must be followed to develop an all-encompassing and successful project risk management plan.
 They are as follows:

 Identifying the Risk and Creating a Risk Register

-Before you think about managing and mitigating risks, it’s important that you know them and identify them correctly.
-If you miss on a risk while identifying possible threats, you are putting the project and its completion at risk itself.
+Before you think about managing and mitigating risks, it’s important that you know them and identifies them correctly.
+If you miss risk while identifying possible threats, you are putting the project and its completion at risk.

-To be able to completely identify all risks, you can adopt the method of first defining categories that these risks can fall into, for example, project risks, corporate risks, business risks, budget risks, system risks, people risks, business objective risks, and much more.
-These can be further sub categorized into more precise categories for easy identification.
-Another method of categorization can be on terms of the risk being external or internal.
-The PEST method is also widely used in the industry: division based on political, economical, social, and technological factors.
+To completely identify all risks, you can first define categories that these risks can fall into, for example, project, corporate, business, budget, system, people, business, and business objective risks.
+Then, these can be further subcategorized into more specific categories for easy identification.
+Another method of categorization can be in terms of external or internal risk.
+The PEST method is also widely used in the industry: based on political, economic, social, and technological factors.

-All the identified risks are detailed down into the Risk Register and a level is attached to each risk put down.
-These levels are based on the likely occurrence of the risk in the due course of the project life cycle and its seriousness.
-The risk register contains the following information about each risk associated with the project and goes through the all the phases of project risk management:
+All the identified risks are detailed in the Risk Register,, and a level is attached to each risk put down.
+These levels are based on the likely occurrence of the risk in due course of the project life cycle and its seriousness.
+The risk register contains the following information about each risk associated with the project and goes through all the phases of project risk management:

 - Unique identification